Earned Value Management Tutorial

-Earned Value Management (EVM) is a project management technique for tracking the real project performance by incorporating scope, time and cost measurements.
-By combining these measurements Earned Value Management provides correct forecasts related with project progress in an objective way.
+In this Earned Value Management tutorial , we will discuss the metrics of EVA and analyze an example for better understanding.
+Basically, Earned Value Management (EVM) is a project management technique for tracking the real project performance by incorporating scope, time and cost measurements.
+By combining these measurements Earned Value Management provides correct forecasts for project progress and project cost management .

-Planning and cost control practices are vital for any projects success.
-In order to improve decision making within a project, a well established performance measurement system must be established.
+No doubt planning and cost control practices are vital for any projects success.
+In order to improve decision making within a project, a well-established performance measurement system must be established.
 The principles of Earned Value Management (EVM) have positive impacts on a project’s successful completion.

 Basically, Earned Value Management (EVM) systems allow the project manager to answer the following three questions, as they relate to the project: